Best CFD Provider

-CFD trading enables you to hunt for live opportunities across shares, forex, indices, commodities and more.
-In this step-by-step guide, we’re going to cover all the fundamentals of CFDs, so you can decide whether you want to start buying and selling contracts for difference yourself.
+CFD trading enables you to hunt for live opportunities across Shares, forex, Indices, Commodities and more.
+In this step-by-step guide, we're going to cover all the fundamentals of CFD trading, so you can decide whether you want to start buying and selling contracts for difference yourself.

 Skip ahead to a section below, or scroll down to start at the beginning.

 Want to try out trading CFDs with zero risk?
 With a City Index CFD demo account, you get £10,000 virtual funds to trade our full range of markets.
 Click here to open one for free.

 CFD stands for Contract for Difference, which is an agreement between two parties to exchange the difference in a market’s price from when the contract is opened to when it is closed.
 You can use them to trade more than 12,000 global markets, without taking ownership of any physical assets.

 CFD trading enables you to speculate on the price movement of a whole host of financial markets such as Indices, Shares, currencies, Commodities and Bonds – regardless of whether prices are rising or falling.
 And because you are speculating on price movement rather than owning the underlying instrument, you will not pay UK Stamp Duty on any profits*.

 How does CFD trading work?

 CFD trading works using contracts that mimic live financial markets.
 You buy and sell these contracts in the same way that you'd buy and sell the underlying market.
 But instead of choosing how much of a particular asset you would like to invest in – such as 100 HSBC Shares – you pick how many contracts to buy.

 If your market moves in your favour, your position will earn a profit.
 If it moves against you, it will incur a loss.
 You realise your profit or loss when you close the position by selling the contracts you bought at the outset.